 A number of independent media outlets have been banned or shuttered since 2015, and every media professional interviewed for this report described an environment in which freedom of opinion and expression is severely curtailed, whether through state-sanctioned censorship or self-censorship practiced among journalists.
 Prosecution has become a major tool employed to harass the media industry, either through the application of restrictive legislation, or expensive legal proceedings intended to bankrupt outlets.
 Editors have since been reluctant to cover civil society events or press releases, further leading to a culture of repression and silence.

-With the President Magufuli government taking on an increasingly moralistic tone, the situation of lesbian, gay, bisexual, trans people and other sexual minorities as well as HRDs working on SOGI issues has become increasingly hostile, with harassment, stigmatisation, arrests, and the deregistration of organisations.
+With the President Magufuli government taking on an increasingly moralistic tone, the situation of minority people and other sexual minorities as well as HRDs working on minority issues has become increasingly hostile, with harassment, stigmatisation, arrests, and the deregistration of organisations.